Atmrahma/TP2/README.md

-# How to use the prpgram
+# How to use the program

 ## Mode d'emploi